 Decision Category Responsible division(s) Request Deadline Progress and follow-up action Status Ethics Office, Division for Human Resources, Office of Executive Director, Office of Audit and Investigations Services (OAIS) Para 8.
 Requests UNDP, UNFPA and UNOPS to continue providing updates to the Executive Board on how UNDP, UNFPA and UNOPS are preventing and responding to sexual exploitation and abuse and sexual harassment in its policies, procedures and operations at all levels, taking into account recommendations from the independent review.
 Ongoing Updates continue to be provided as required and line with decisions.
-Completed and ongoing 2020/12 Joint comprehensive cost-recovery Financial, Budgetary and Administrative Matters ery policy (DP/FPA-ICEF-UNW/2020/1), y and rates, effective 1 January 2022; No actions required policy Financial, Budgetary and Administrative Matters presentation of the national committe on with UNICEF and UN-Women, to adapt the le 4 of the policy, clarifying that in the case of ematic contributions raised by National Not applicable as UNFPA does not have national committees Financial, Budgetary and Administrative Matters ery policy as outlined in document DP/FPA-ICEF- 7 policy, including cost-classification categories, No actions required Financial, Budgetary and Administrative Matters Division for Communicati ons and Strategic Partnership Para 4.
-Decides that agreements signed prior to 1 January 2022 will be honoured using the existing cost- recovery rates (per Executive Board decision 2013/9) and that new agreements as well as revisions of existing agreements that result in additional/new contributions signed after 1 January 2022, will comply with the rates in the cost-recovery policy as approved in this decision; Ongoing UNFPA is complying with the new policy.
+Completed and ongoing 2020/12 Joint comprehensive cost-recovery Financial, Budgetary and Administrative Matters ery policy (DP/FPA-ICEF-UNW/2020/1), sy and rates, effective 1 January 2022; No actions required policy Financial, Budgetary and Administrative Matters Para 2.
+Requests UNDP and UNFPA, in collaboration with UNICEF and UN-Women, to adapt the presentation of the national committees' rates in table 4 of the policy, clarifying that in the case of UNICEF, the 5 per cent rate is applicable only to thematic contributions raised by National Committees; le 4 of the policy, clarifying that in the case of Not applicable as UNFPA does not have national committees Financial, Budgetary and Administrative Matters ery policy as outlined in document DP/FPA-ICEF- policy, including cost-classification categories, No actions required Financial, Budgetary and Administrative Matters Division for Communicati ons and Strategic Partnership Para 4.
+Decides that agreements signed prior to 1 January 2022 will be honoured using the existing cost-recovery rates (per Executive Board decision 2013/9) and that new agreements as well as revisions of existing agreements that result in additional/new contributions signed after 1 January 2022, will comply with the rates in the cost-recovery policy as approved in this decision; Ongoing UNFPA is complying with the new policy.
 Completed and ongoing Financial, Budgetary and Division for management services, Para 5.
 Requests UNDP and UNFPA, in collaboration with UNICEF and UN-Women, to Ongoing UNFPA continues to comply with the waiver reporting requirements in the ED annual report's Financial and Statistical Review which contains a Completed and ongoing